Alvearie/HRI/documentation/processflow.md

 8. The Data Consumer receives the batch notification message.

 ## Batch Status Transitions
 Batches can go through several status changes, and for each change a notification message is written to the `*.notification` topic.
-Below is a state diagram indicating all the states the transition events.
+Below is a state diagram indicating all the states and the transition events.
 Note that the transitions are slightly different depending on whether validation has been enabled.

 ![batch-status](images/batch-status.png)

 ### Interleaved Batches
 The HRI does not prevent the Data Integrator from writing multiples batches into the same topic at the same time.
-Every record will have a header value that specifies the ["batchId"](glossary.md#batch-id), which is returned from the Management API (see [hri-api-spec/management-api/management.yml](https://github.com/Alvearie/hri-api-spec/blob/main/management-api/management.yml)), so the Data Consumer can distinguish each one.
+Every record will have a header value that specifies the ["batchId"](glossary.md#batch-id), which is returned from the Management API (see [hri-api-spec/management-api/management.yml](https://github.com/Alvearie/hri-api-spec/blob/support-2.x/management-api/management.yml)), so the Data Consumer can distinguish each one.

 In practice, the Data Integrator may only write one batch at a time.
 As necessary, additional input topics can be created to prevent the interleaving of batches or data types.
 However, please note that, in general, **_Kafka performs better with a small number of large topics_**.